ibm-cloud-docs/devsecops/devsecops-tekton-cd-compliance.md

     - **Explanation of Impact**: Impact of the change to the application behavior or environment
     - **Backout Plan**: Steps to backout incase of deployment failure

-- Complete the fields in the `Pull Request` and save.
+1. Complete the fields in the `Pull Request` and save.

-- Merge the `Pull Request` from the GRIT.
+1. Merge the `Pull Request` from the GRIT.

 The details of the `Pull Request` will be used by the CD Pipeline to create a Change Request in Change Request Managment repository during the CD Pipeline Run.

-**Run CD Pipeline**
+Run CD Pipeline
+{: #cd-devsecops-tekton-cd-run-cd-pipeline}

 There are two ways to start a CD pipeline:

 1. Trigger the CD pipeline manually.
-2. Automtically after every `Merge` action in Inventory Repository.
+1. Automtically after every `Merge` action in Inventory Repository.

 After the merge you have to manually trigger the run of `CD Pipeline`.
 There is a GRIT Trigger set up to trigger automatic CD Pipeline, but is disabled by default and can be enabled after the first promotion.